More than 60 experts, leading academics and representatives from governing bodies

 Members

-- Gianluca Antonelli, Professor, IEEE Fellow, AAIA Fellow, AIIA Fellow, Head of the DIEI Department, University of Cassino and Southern Lazio
+- Gianluca Antonelli, Professor, IEEE Fellow, AAIA Fellow, AIIA Fellow Head of the Department DIEI, University of Cassino and Southern Lazio

-- Maria Filomena Anzalone, Associate Professor of Moral Philosophy, Department for Humanistic, Scientific and Social Innovation (DIUSS), University of Basilicata
+- Maria Filomena Anzalone, Associate Professor of Moral Philosophy at the Department for Humanistic, Scientific and Social Innovation (DIUSS) of the University of Basilicata.

 - Stefania Bandini, Full Professor of Computer Science, University of Milan-Bicocca